Our Team, Oskin Leadership Institute

 Dr. Schwartz presented his research on the nature of courage during a recent President’s Invited Lecture.
 To download a published version of his talk, click here.

-Jon Peterson, associate director of the Oskin Institute, and directs the Executive Leader Programs.
+Jon Peterson, associate director of the Oskin Institute, directs the Executive Leader Programs.

-He earned a Master's degree in Operations Research from Kansas State University, and his Baccalaureate degree in Chemistry from Dickinson College.
-Upon graduation from Dickinson, Jon was commissioned as an Army Officer and served for 25 years in global assignments as a helicopter pilot unit commander, research analyst and multi-national strategic planner.
+Mr. Peterson earned a master's degree in Operations Research from Kansas State University, and his baccalaureate degree inchemistry from Dickinson College.
+Upon graduation from Dickinson, Jon was commissioned as an Army Officer and served for 25 years in global assignments as a helicopter pilot unit commander, research analyst, and multi-national strategic planner.

 Mr. Peterson's experience in higher education includes teaching military science at Princeton University and directing the eight-school ROTC program headquartered at Widener University, where he served as Professor of Military Science until his retirement from the Army in 2011.

 Deborah Amato serves as the institute’s administrative coordinator for our Leadership Certificate Program.

 Ms. Amato graduated from Marist College with a baccalaureate degree in studio arts.
 She is responsible for coordinating all aspects of the leadership certificate program, from developing the schedule with the facilitating faculty/staff to helping students register.
 She also inputs and troubleshoots each workshop in the university course management system.